David Gauld

 Royal Forest and Bird Protection Society of New Zealand.
 I am also involved in Ark-in-the-Park, which is an amazing project set in the Waitakere Ranges to the west of Auckland.
 The aim is to reduce the number of non-native mammalian predators to the point where the native bird life can flourish once more.
 Many birds which have been locally extinct in the Waitakeres for decades are once again breeding there.
 One such is the kokako: many native birds lost the ability to fly because of the absence of mammalian predators and the kokako is one of these but unlike the others it can still glide from high up a tree to not so high up another tree.
 Here is

 another address that you might like to look at for lots of attractions.
-Recently with my partner I climbed Mt Euclid, a remote peak in the Paparoa Range on the west coast of the South Island (most of the other peaks in the Paparoas are named for scientists, too).
+A few years ago with my wife I climbed Mt Euclid, a remote peak in the Paparoa Range on the west coast of the South Island (most of the other peaks in the Paparoas are named for scientists, too).
 So now I can claim to have viewed euclidean space!

 If you are into genealogy then you might inspect the mathematical